 Contribution Rate Change Delay - The policy of delaying the application of contribution rates produced by a valuation for one year means that contributions in the year following the valuation are greater or less than those actually required by the valuation.
-Since the contribution rates utilized during the fiscal year ending June 30, 2018 (from the 2016 valuation) were lower than the rates produced from the 2017 valuation, there was an increase in the current contribution rates to make up for the one-year delay.
+Since the contribution rate for the Teacher group utilized during the fiscal year ending June 30, 2020 (from the 2018 valuation) was higher than the rate produced from the 2019 valuation, there was a decrease in the current contribution rate due to the one-year delay.
+Since the contribution rate for the State group utilized during the fiscal year ending June 30, 2020 (from the 2018 valuation) was lower than the rate produced from the 2019 valuation, there was an increase in the current contribution rate to make up for the one-year delay.

-Effect of turnover on total payroll - Total payroll declined during the review period for the State group as the reduction due to turnover was greater than the growth due to salary increases.
+Effect of turnover on total payroll - Total payroll declined during the review period for both the Teacher and State groups as the reduction due to turnover was greater than the growth due to salary increases.
 Since contribution rates are expressed as a percent of pay, the lower payroll base led to an increase in the contribution rate for both groups.

 Update Mortality Projection - The mortality improvement assumption adopted with the 2016 experience study utilizes the most current projection scale published by the Society of Actuaries as of the actuarial valuation date.
-As of June 30, 2018, the projection scale was updated from Scale MP-2016 to Scale MP-2017.
+As of June 30, 2020, the projection scale was updated from Scale MP-2018 to Scale MP-2019.
 This change resulted in a decrease in the liabilities and contribution rates.